Skip to Content

 So, if diamonds, gems, and precious metals present problems – how can you make better choices?

 Justin and I started looking for rings at the beginning of the year.
-For me, the most important aspect of the ring: second hand and inexpensive.
+For me, the most important aspect of the ring: secondhand and inexpensive.

 I cannot fathom spending $1000 or more on a ring.
 I would much rather go on an awesome vacation!
 Nor can I imagine purchasing something with an up waste stream of 20 tons!

 Justin surprised me with the ring, but we did go out and explore all the cool places to buy vintage rings.
-Here’s what we found.
+Here’s what we found for ethical diamond engagement rings and more.

-pawn shop:
+pawn shops:

 The local pawn shop is actually where my ring came from!
 I had never been to a pawn shop before, and it was amazing.
 It looked just like a jewelry store.
 They had so much to offer.
 Tons of glass counters, mirrors, and attendants to let you try anything on.